kjcamann/monad-bft/docs/peer_discovery.md

 ### connect

-- A is assumed to have B’s name record
+- A ping pong round trip has to be completed before a node will add a peer's name record into its routing table
+- X receives a new name record signed by Y that it has not seen (this can happen when X receives a name record from a ping message or from a peer lookup response)
-- A sends a **Ping** to B, optionally advertising its own name record
+- X sends a **Ping** to Y, also advertising its own name record
-- B responds with **Pong**
+- Y responds with **Pong**
-    - If advertised local_name_record is newer (higher sequence number) than B’s local record, B should update A's name record
-- A knows that B is alive
+- X knows that Y is alive and inserts the name record into its routing table
+- If Y does not respond with a pong, X retries for a few times before dropping the name record

 ### discover(target)

-- A sends a **PeerLookupRequest** message to a peer it knows when the number of peers is below minimum active connections
+- X sends a **PeerLookupRequest** message to a peer it knows when the number of peers is below minimum active connections
 - Server responds with
     - target’s latest name record if known to the server
     - empty if unknown
     - (optional) a sample of known peers if target is unknown and if server choose to honor a set open_discovery bit.
 This is necessary to bootstrap nodes, but vulnerable to amplification attack.
 We currently limit the number of peers in a response to 16

-### liveness check

-- Occasionally, nodes checks if peer is alive by **connecting** to its peer
-- If peer doesn’t respond to consecutive pings, it’s considered offline and removed from peer list

 ### bootstrapping